Dynamics on flag manifolds: domains of proper discontinuity and cocompactness: Some topological dynamics

 for all points $z\in U$ and fibers $E_{\la'}\subset U$.

-We say that the action $\Ga\acts Z$ is {\em expanding at $E$ transversely to $\pi$} if it is expanding at all fibers $E_{\la}$. \end{dfn} The concept of expansion is important to us due to its connection to the dynamical characterization of hyperbolic groups (see section~\ref{sec:conv actions}) as well as to the following observation: \begin{prop}[Transversely expanding implies cocompact on the complement] If the action $\Ga\acts Z$ is expanding at $E$ transversely to $\pi$, then the action $\Ga\acts Z-E$ is cocompact. \end{prop} \proof We claim that for some constant $c>1$,
+We say that the action $\Ga\acts Z$ is {\em expanding at $E$ transversely to $\pi$} if it is expanding at all fibers $E_{\la}$. \end{dfn} The action $\Ga\acts Z$ is expanding at $E$ if and only if it is expanding at $E$ transversely to $\id_E$.

+The concept of expansion is important to us due to the following observation: \begin{prop}[Transversely expanding implies cocompact on the complement I] If the action $\Ga\acts Z$ is expanding at $E$ transversely to $\pi$, then the action $\Ga\acts Z-E$ is cocompact. \end{prop} \proof We claim that for some constant $c>1$,

 for all $z\in Z-E$ sufficiently close to $E$.
 Otherwise, there would exist a sequence $(z_n)$ in $Z-E$ accumulating at $E$ and a sequence of constants $c_n\to1$ such that

 for all $n\in\N$ and $\ga\in\Ga$.
 Since $E$ is compact, we may assume, after passing to a subsequence, that $(z_n)$ accumulates at a fiber, $z_n\to E_{\la}$.
 Due to expansion, there exists an element $\ga_{\la}\in\Ga$ which satisfies the expansion property (\ref{ineq:trexpan}) on a neighborhood $U_{\la}\subset Z$ of $E_{\la}$ with some expansion factor $c_{\la}>1$.
 Let $E_{\ga_{\la}\la_n}$ be the fiber closest to $\ga_{\la}z_n$, $d(\ga_{\la}z_n,E_{\ga_{\la}\la_n})=d(\ga_{\la}z_n,E)$.
 Then $\la_n\to\la$.
 Since $z_n\in U_{\la}$ and $E_{\la_n}\subset U_{\la}$ for large $n$, it follows that